 Member of, Physio First, , and

 Rowan graduated from Brunel University and joined the Physiotherapy team at East Surrey Hospital.
 Prior to graduation he completed a sports massage course and worked as a sports massage therapist whilst studying for his degree.
 On completion of his junior rotations he worked at West Ham United Football Club where he provided injury prevention, post injury first aid, injury treatment and rehabilitation to facilitate a return to training.
 Since leaving West Ham gained further experience in the NHS and then joined the team at Kingsmead Physiotherapy Clinic.
-Rowan has recently become the new owner of Kingsmead where he will maintain the excellent service that patients have come to know at the clinic.
+Rowan became owner of Kingsmead in 2015 and has since maintained the excellent service that patients have come to know at the clinic.

 Member of, Physio First, , , and